 Designed by the consulting firm Graner + Partner GmbH of Bergisch Gladbach, the Constellation system as well as the complementary Meyer Sound direct reinforcement system were installed and commissioned by the Frankfurt office of Hamburg-based integrator Amptown System Company (ASC).

-“We are pleased with the decision to invest in active acoustics,” says Manual Marx, a principal consultant at Graner + Partner.
+“We are pleased with the decision to invest in active acoustics,” says Manuel Marx, a principal consultant at Graner + Partner.
 “The first rehearsals and events have shown that the quality level achievable is on the same level as the acoustics of a high quality classical concert hall.”

 Marx also notes that Constellation was selected following a thorough evaluation process.
 “In the early planning phase, clients and users were presented with systems from different manufacturers, and Constellation was preferred.
 Nevertheless, the technology had to be put out to tender throughout Europe as product neutral.
 The fact that Constellation was implemented in the end shows that it is not only top line in terms of quality but it’s also economically competitive.”